-PSV Union originally derived from World Soccer owned and operated by PSV Union co-Founder & Coaching Director Gary Ireland and co-founder Simon Ireland.
+PSV Union originally derived from World Soccer owned and operated by PSV Union co-ounder & Coaching Director Gary Ireland and co-founder Simon Ireland.
 Carine Ireland also coached with World Soccer prior to co-founding PSV Union FC enjoying much success.
-Gary, Carine and Simon Ireland not only coached and trained many of these players on a daily basis but were instrumental in helping them with the college recruiting process spending extensive time with the players and families as well as college coaches refining the search and mentoring the players through the entire process.
+The Ireland's only coached and trained many of these players on a daily basis but were instrumental in helping them with the college recruiting process spending extensive time with the players and families as well as college coaches refining the search and mentoring the players through the entire process

 Former PSV Union player & coach Regina Holan was a USA U20 National Team player & Greece National Team Player.
 She was a Cal standout & Parade All American.
 She played professionally in Czech Republic for Sparta Prague.
 NCAA All Tournament team.